Scope-Infrastructure-Calismalari/devops-cicd/ch10-gitops.md

 ## Increasing Security

-GitOps also increases the security because now we do not have to give everyone in the team who needs to change sth on the infra or in k8s cluster direct access to it to execute the changes
+GitOps also increases the security because now we do not have to give direct access to everyone in the team who needs to change sth on the infra or in k8s cluster in order to execute the changes

 <p align="center"><img src="images/GitOps/image-13.png"></p>

-because it is the CD pipeline that deploys the changes, not individual team members from their laptops.
+Because it is the CD pipeline that deploys the changes, not individual team members from their laptops.

 <p align="center"><img src="images/GitOps/image-14.png"></p>